Mlkurta/ENCE_3210_Michael_Kurta_2026/Lab1/readme.md

 order: R – RG – RGB – GB – B – RB
 b) This procedure is repeated until the button is pressed again.

-I used a long word: "geobiographer" with all three letters.

 ![LedSequence](https://github.com/user-attachments/assets/b1a52bbd-6eb5-43e3-8aac-be5697db6768)